CLEARFIELD – A local man is being accused of sexually abusing two young girls for several years while he was staying at a Clearfield residence.

 According to the affidavit of probable cause filed with the office of Magisterial District Judge Mike Morris, on April 12, the investigation began after the victims’ mother contacted police.

-Recently, she said her 14-year-old daughter revealed that Hockenberry had sexually abused her, beginning in 2013 when she was approximately 6 or 7 years old and lasting until 2019.
+Recently, she said her 14-year-old daughter revealed to her that Hockenberry had sexually abused her, beginning in 2013 when she was approximately 6 or 7 years old and lasting until 2019.

 She said she had limited information because the victim didn’t want to discuss it any further with her.
 So, a ChildLine report was made and a referral sent to the Child Advocacy Center of Clearfield County.